Foofwa d'Imobilité

-Foofwa d’Imobilité (born 24 March 1969) is a Swiss dancer and choreographer.
+Foofwa d'Imobilité (born 24 March 1969) is a Swiss dancer and choreographer.
 He lives and works in Geneva, Switzerland, and Brooklyn, New York.

 Life and career

-Foofwa d’Imobilité was born Frédéric Gafner in Geneva, Switzerland.
+Foofwa d'Imobilité was born Frédéric Gafner in Geneva, Switzerland.
 His mother was Beatriz Consuelo, a Brazilian ballerina/dance teacher, and his father was Claude Gafner, a Swiss dancer and photographer.
-Gafner studied at the Ecole de Danse de Geneva and performed as a member of the Geneva Ballet Junior.
-From 1987-1990, he worked as a dancer and soloist with the Stuttgart Ballet.
-From 1991-1998, he was a dancer with the Merce Cunningham Dance Company.
+Gafner studied at the Ecole de Danse de Genève and performed as a member of the Geneva Ballet Junior.
+From 1987–1990 he worked as a dancer and soloist with the Stuttgart Ballet.
+From 1991–1998 he was a dancer with the Merce Cunningham Dance Company.

-Gafner changed his name in the mid-1990s to Foofwa d’Imobilité.
+Gafner changed his name in the mid-1990s to Foofwa d'Imobilité.
 In 1998 he began working as a choreographer, and in 2000 founded Neopost Ahrrrt, where he serves as Artistic Director.